aab1dh/pro/readme.md

 - Multi theme support
 - Eslint & Prettier setup out of the box
 - Jest testing setup out of the box
+- Ability to debug from VsCode
+- Ability to run tests from VsCode

 ## Getting Started